 Most of my paintings begin as a series of photographs I take from a single location like a street corner or side of a bike trail.
 I then collage them together to create a unique scene with a play on perspective.
 They have been described as realistic and can be considered a painted version of a photo collage.
 I love to take reality and decide how I want to alter it.
 I can add, delete or obscure what I see to make it something new and different.
 At the end, I have made something that is unique and completely my own.
 The majority of the art I create serves as a visual reminder of the places I’ve been.
 I often choose to paint the most beautiful or interesting scenes from cities I have visited.
 The final product then represents a memory.

 I have also worked on a few public art pieces with Shaw Elementary School in Phoenix to create mosaic murals for their courtyard.
-These were created using glass tiles that have been individually hand cut and then pieced together to create a larger scene.
+These were created using glass tiles that were individually hand cut and pieced together to create a larger scene.